 FLAS fellowships can be used to study abroad or on campus.
 See below for further details.

 Students can apply for both Summer and Academic Year fellowships, which are evaluated separately so there is no disadvantage to applying to both.

 2020-2021 FLAS Online Application:

-PDF version of the online application form: Please use this form to review the questions and collect information and materials in advance.
-We strongly recommend completing the application in a single session since the online application form might not allow applicants to save and come back to the application.
+PDF version of the online application form: This form is for your reference only and for you to review the questions and collect information and materials in advance.
+Only online applications will be accepted.
+We strongly recommend completing the online application in a single session since the online application form might not allow applicants to save and come back to the application.

 - U.S. citizen or permanent resident

-- Undergraduates must pursue study of a language at the intermediate (2nd year) level or beyond and can only apply to study less commonly taught languages of Arabic, Chinese, Korean, Hindi, Italian, Japanese, Persian/Farsi, Portuguese, Russian, and Swahili.
+- Undergraduates must pursue study of an eligible language at the intermediate (2nd year) level or beyond and can only apply to study less commonly taught languages of Arabic, Chinese, Korean, Hindi, Italian, Japanese, Persian/Farsi, Portuguese, Russian, and Swahili.
 French, German and Spanish are NOT eligible languages for undergraduates.

 Summer 2020 FLAS Fellowships

-Undergraduates and graduates: living stipend of $2,500 and up to $5,000 for the study abroad or language program.
+Undergraduates and graduates: living stipend of $2,500 and up to $5,000 for Georgia Tech/Georgia State tuition and fees and for the language program.

 Summer fellowships are intended for intensive language study domestically or abroad.
 Intensive language study is defined as program that offers at least 6 weeks of language instruction with 140 contact hours at the beginning (graduate students only) or intermediate levels or 120 contact hours at the advanced level.